INFO-201-SUM-20/final-project-group-5/README.md

 #  COVID-19 in the United States
 A project dedicated to understanding COVID-19 in the U.S.

+The markdown file is available [here](https://info-201-sum-20.github.io/final-project-group-5/).

-The website is available [here](https://info-201-sum-20.github.io/final-project-group-5/).
+The interactive website is available [here](https://fouchtc.shinyapps.io/US-COVID-IMPACTS/).

 ## Domain of Interest